-The term torticollis means “twist neck.”
-Muscular torticollis happens when a muscle on the side of a baby’s neck, called the sternocleidomastoid, is shortened or tightened.
+Congenital muscular torticollis happens when a muscle on the side of a baby’s neck, called the sternocleidomastoid, is shortened or tightened.
 This typically results in a head tilt to one side and neck rotation to the opposite side.

-Torticollis is a common diagnosis, occurring in as high as 2 percent of babies.
+Torticollis is a common diagnosis, occurring in 3.9 to 16% of newborns.